Clarion-Limestone Scores Late to Win Pitching Duel Over Redbank Valley

 Hesdon, Logan Lutz, and Murray each had two hits with Murray hitting the double.
 Tommy Smith, Jake Smith, Craig, and Siwiecki each collected one hit.
 Hesdon, Murray, and Craig all drove in two runs.

-“We changed our lineup around a couple games ago to switch things up a bit for the guys,” said Bill Smith.
+“We changed our lineup around a couple of games ago to switch things up a bit for the guys,” said Bill Smith.
 “So far that’s been working out.
-We had some quality at bats today.
+We had some quality at-bats today.
 We also talked all year about limiting our mistakes and we’ve worked on it and it all paid off today.”

 Smith worked the first 4 1/3 innings, allowing two unearned runs on three hits.
 He walked six and struck out seven.